TeMPOraL/LegalSearch/design.md

 - Set up basic GitHub actions to build/test it if it makes sense

 ## Phase 1
-- Eat up GitHub licenses and keep them in memory
+- Eat up GitHub licenses and keep them in memory -- Sort of done
 - Implement API for regular text search -- DONE

 ## Phase 2